otherbehinding/claude-archiver/README.md

 # HOW TO USE:

-1- When you're near the end of your chat copy prompt1.txt and paste it into your chat.
+1- When you're near the end of your chat copy ENTER_FIRST and paste it into your chat.
-2- Copy the codeblock it gave you and paste it into a new chat, with that pasted code, copy prompt2.txt and paste it besides it.
+2- Copy the codeblock it gave you and paste it into a new chat, with that pasted code, copy NEW_CHAT and paste it besides it.
 3- Press enter and watch the chat remember itself.

 # Testing